openenergymonitor/emonTH/README.md

 **Note:**
-* Default RFM12B settings: 433Mhz, network: 210, Node: 19
+* Default RFM12B/RFM69CW settings: 433Mhz, network: 210, Node: 19
 * Readings are converted to integer when sent over RF multiple by 0.1 in emoncms to restore reading
-* As the RFu_jeelib library sends out packets in individual bytes, 16 bit integers are split into two received values according to Arduino's "little endian" topology
+* As the JeeLib library sends out packets in individual bytes, 16 bit integers are split into two received values according to Arduino's "little endian" topology

 # License
 The emonTH hardware designs (schematics and CAD files hosted on http://solderpad.com/openenergymon) are licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.